-The compound interest formula tells you the final amount after a balance grows at a fixed annual rate and interest is added at regular intervals:
+The compound interest formula gives the final amount after a balance grows at a fixed annual rate with interest added at regular intervals:

 A=P(1+rn)ntA = P\left(1 + \frac{r}{n}\right)^{nt}

-Here PP is the starting principal, rr is the annual interest rate written as a decimal, nn is the number of compounding periods per year, and tt is time in years.
-The result AA is the total amount after interest.
-If you want the interest alone, subtract the principal: APA - P.
+Here PP is the starting principal, rr is the annual rate as a decimal, nn is the number of compounding periods per year, and tt is time in years.
+The result AA is the total amount after interest; for interest alone, subtract the principal: APA - P.

 The expression